BenDawes03/Task-Discovery-Service/README.md

 192.168.1.0/24       10.0.0.0/24
 ```

 A query from `requestorIP` only returns addresses that satisfy at least one rule.
-For the centralized demo, see `demos/centralised/firewall_demo.rules`.
+For the centralised demo, see `demos/centralised/firewall_demo.rules`.

 ---